 - Click Add Property, enter your website URL, choose the Google Tag Manager section.

 How to add users and manage permissions

-Once you sign in to Google Search Console and confirm that you are a property owner, you will be able to grant permissions to other users.
+The next step in setting up a Google Search Console account is managing access to your projects.
+Once you sign in to GSC and confirm that you are a property owner, you will be able to grant permissions to other users.